NetApp/terraform-provider-netapp-gcp/examples/gcp.new/README.md

 │   ├── datasource - Queries a region for existing Active Directory connection │   └── minimal - Creates an Active Directory connection ├── snapshot - Creates a snapshot for an volume
-└── volume - contains examples for volume manipulation
+├── volume_replication - Creates two volumes, one as secondary for volume replication relationship └── volume - contains examples for volume manipulation
     ├── advanced - More complex example using variables and outputs ├── datasource - Shows how to query an existing volume for later TF use